google/clasp/README.md

 Like `.gitignore`, `.claspignore` allows you to ignore files that you do not wish to not upload on `clasp push`.
 Steps:

 1. Create a file called `.claspignore` in your project's root directory.
-1. Add patterns as if it were a .gitignore, and they will be excluded from `clasp push`.
+1. Add patterns as if it were a `.gitignore`, and they will be excluded from `clasp push`.

 A sample `.claspignore` could look like: